PX4/PX4-user_guide/en/config_fw/position_tuning_guide_fixedwing.md

-# Fixed-wing Position Tuning
+# Fixed-wing Altitude/Position Controller Tuning

 This guide offers some help in tuning the high-level fixed-wing controllers needed for flying missions and in altitude/position control mode.
-PX4 uses TECS for altitude and airspeed control, and L1 for horizontal heading/position control.
+PX4 uses TECS for altitude and airspeed control, and NPFG for horizontal heading/position control.

 :::note
 An incorrectly set gain during tuning can make altitude or heading control unstable.